 This was only the start of it.
 I know that services such as Virgin Media's are linked to your personal credit report and will flag late payments.
 So, during the call with the agent to reverse the fee I specifically asked whether they had already alerted the credit reporting agencies of the (incorrect) late payment....and received a firm "no".
 Surprise surprise, upon checking my credit report a month later, there it was, a late payment flag.

-Despite the responsibility being taken on I'm STILL waiting on this issue to be corrected, now over 6 months down the line!
-Seriously contemplating getting the Financial Ombudsman/ FSA involved in the very near future!
+Despite the responsibility being taken on I'm STILL waiting on this issue to be corrected, now approximately 12 months down the line!

 How can it be that a company of this size is willing to provide such sheer incompetence?
-It took me approximately 2 months to finally find someone who knew what they were doing!
+It took me approximately 2 months to finally find someone who knew what they were doing in the first instance and it CANNOT be acceptable in anyone's world for this to still be outstanding after 12 months in total!

-In a nutshell - fine for media services, but if customer service is a top priority for you then avoid Virgin Media like the plague.
+In a nutshell - fine for media services, but if customer service is a top priority for you you may want to think twice.

 After an absolute nightmare with Next (see my review: http://www.trustpilot.com/users/2455887) DFS came to the rescue.